sethbern/CSJava/_sources/Unit6-Writing-Classes/topic-6-3-comments-conditions.rst

 Comments
 ---------

-Adding comments to your code helps to make it more readable and maintainable.
-In the commercial world, software development is usually a team effort where many programmers will use your code and maintain it for years.
-Commenting is essential in this kind of environment and a good habit to develop.
-Comments will also help you to remember what you were doing when you look back to your code a month or a year from now.

-There are 3 types of comments in Java:
+Recall there are 3 types of comments in Java:

 1. ``//`` Single line comment
 2. ``/*`` Multiline comment ``*/``